judithyueli/DASoftware/GithubNotes.md

 - Option 2 - rebasing
 	- Rebasing vs merging: rebasing will create a linear history for the remote master making it is easier to tracks changes.
 In terms of the status of your branches and local, the end result is exactly the same

-	- 1. Always switch to the branch and check the status (git will reset your working directory to be the same as the last commit of this branch)
+	- 1.Always switch to the branch and check the status (git will reset your working directory to be the same as the last commit of this branch)

 		`git checkout <branch name>`
 		`git status`

 	- 2a.
 If your status shows *fast-forward*, that means that your local branch has no new committed changes and therefore the *master* is ahead of you, so you need to move the pointer of your branch to where the master is.
 		`git merge master`
 	Now the master and your branch are at the same point.